 Demineralisation of tooth powder prior to DNA extraction led to an increase in DNA yield for all samples that had DNA at detectable levels in their non-demineralised extract except in one instance.
 In five instances, DNA was detected in demineralised samples when the non-demineralised portion had no detectable DNA.
 Nine of the 12 cementum samples yielded DNA in both fractions with the other three yielding DNA from the demineralised portion only.
 All coronal dentine samples (11) had no detectable DNA in the non-demineralised portions and very low levels of DNA in two demineralised portions, with the rest having no detectable DNA.
 Half of the root dentine samples (6) had detectable, although low, levels of DNA in the non-demineralised portions and only four samples had low levels of DNA detected in the demineralised portions.
 Only data from samples generated using the standard technique (i.e non demineralised samples) was used in the statistical analysis except in construction of the heatmap of STR results where the demineralised sample result were used if a greater number of loci were retrieved.
 (This was the case for 7 extracts, 6 cementum and 1 root dentine).

-SI Table 3.
-Average qPCR results for demineralisation vs no demineralisation
+Table C. Average qPCR results for demineralisation vs no demineralisation